 In figure 3 the results for the other four countries are reported.
 The recessionary effects of the common monetary policy shock are confirmed as well as, also for these countries, the contractionary effects exerted on the inflation rate.

-However, it is worth noticing that the response of output to the common monetary policy shock exhibits some peculiarity for the Greek economy.
-For, in this case, the maximum effect on output is exerted in the contemporaneous period.
-Moreover, for Greece, Ireland and Portugal the maximum effect of monetary policy on output is less than one for one.
+It is worth noticing that for Greece, Ireland and Portugal the maximum effect of monetary policy on output is less than one for one.